Beastlyprime/cluster-functions/README.md

 # cluster-functions
-Some useful functions for clustering
+Some useful but simple functions for clustering in python.